Pupil Personnel Services Preparation Programs

 PPS Course Matrices

-- Pupil Personnel Services Programs-- School Counseling, School Psychology, and School Social Work - All programs are required to meet these standards by July 1, 2021 or Academic Year 2021-22 whichever comes first.
+- Pupil Personnel Services Programs-- School Counseling, School Psychology, and School Social Work - All programs are required to meet these standards by Fall 2022 - Academic Year 2022-23.